• Home

 Jessica Garland Lowe, Choreographer

-Jessica Garland Lowe is so excited to be a part of Dogged Utopia Productions!
+Jessica is so excited to be a part of Dogged Utopia Productions!
 Previous productions include multiple shows at Haywood Arts Regional Theatre and Asheville Community Theatre, including: Seussical the Musical (Mrs. Mayor), The Fantasticks (Choreographer), Bright Star (Choreographer), Young Frankenstein (Ensemble), and Snowbound (Edna/Choreographer).
 Outside of the theatre, Jessica loves her job as a Middle School Band Director.
 She would like to thank Mark for giving her this opportunity (they’ve worked on over 10 shows together!) and her husband Derek for being so patient and supportive.

 Claire Daniel, Lighting Designer